RetiredWizard/PyDOS/README.md

 You should be presented with the REPL prompt (>>>), if not, press return or Ctrl-C.

 At the REPL prompt type "**import PyDOS**" to start PyDOS and then type **setup** to run the customization script.

+Once the **setup.bat** script has been run if you have more files to copy to the microcontroller (PyBasic for example), you will need to give the host computer read/write access to the mounted microcontroller drive.
+This is done by typing **"fs ro"** at the PyDOS prompt and then power cycling the board.

+After deleting and/or copying files from the Host computer when you want to run PyDOS normally again, edit the **boot.py** file in the root folder of the mounted microcontroller drive (usally CIRCUITPY) and change the line that reads:

+            storage.remount("/",True)
+to:
+            storage.remount("/",False)

+and then powercycle the board once again.

 --------------------------------------------------------------------------------------------------------------------
 **Building custom Micropython firmware**